Explicitly Computing with Fukaya Categories of Surfaces with Boundary: The -graded Fukaya Category

 \section{The $\mathbb{Z}/2$-graded Fukaya Category}

 From a generating family for $(S,M)$, we build an $A_\infty$-category $Q$ (a fancy quiver) which presents the Fukaya category $\Fuk(S,M)$ as its derived category of modules.
-In this category, the shift of an oriented curve (viewed as an object of $\Fuk(S,M)$) comes from changing the orientation.
-Of course, if we reverse the orientation twice we get back where we started, so that this is really the ``$\mathbb{Z}/2$-graded derived category'' which has been well studied following Bridgeland's seminal result~\cite{bridgelandQuantumGroupsHall2013}.
+In this category, we consider oriented curves, and changing the orientation corresponds to a homological shift.
+Of course, if we reverse the orientation twice we get back where we started, so that this gives a ``$\mathbb{Z}/2$-graded derived category''.
+These have been well studied after Bridgeland's seminal paper~\cite{bridgelandQuantumGroupsHall2013} where they are used to relate quantum groups to Hall algebras.

-The vertices of our quiver come from arcs in our family equipped with a rank $1$ local system after \emph{choosing an orientation} on each of them, which can be done arbitrarily.
+The vertices of our quiver come from arcs in our family equipped with a choice of orientation and a rank $1$ local system.
 Note that since our arcs are contractible, every local system is isomorphic to the trivial one, so there's no need to include it in our notation.
-Arrows between these will be given by intersection points, more precisely by the angles between our arcs which keep the surface on the \emph{right}, where the arrows are placed in degree $1$ if the oriented arcs meet tip-to-tail and in degree $0$ otherwise.
+Arrows between these will be given by intersection points, more precisely by intersection points that arise after flowing our arcs keeping the surface on the right of the flow direction\footnote{Alternatively, which keep the intersection point/boundary on the \emph{left}}.
+There's a convenient shorthand for this in terms of ``angles'' connecting our curves, as shown in Figure~\ref{fig:ComposableArrows}.
+In the $\mathbb{Z}/2$-graded case, the arrows are placed in degree $1$ if the oriented arcs meet tip-to-tail and in degree $0$ otherwise.
+See Figure~\ref{fig:OrientedDegrees}.